 Many experts agree Facebook and Google work best in synergy and thus harnessing the unique strengths of each platform.
 A consumer is more likely to click on your Google ad if they recognise your brand from Facebook.
 Whilst, a consumer who discovers your brand through Google may not convert on the first visit and you could leverage Facebook’s retargeting to re-introduce them into your sales funnel.
 The combinations are endless and will require trial, error and meticulous optimisation to establish the perfect mix for your business.

-As consumer attention becomes increasingly fragmented, adopting a multi-channel digital strategy is key to your online marketing success.
+In closing, as consumer attention becomes increasingly fragmented, adopting a multi-channel digital strategy is key to your online marketing success.
 Google Ads reach about 90% of internet users and Facebook Ads reach about 50%, so a single strategy on either Facebook or Google might not always capture your entire audience profile.
 There is no better place to start than with the two digital channels that garner the most consumer attention.